NikolaiT/incolumitas/content/Security/motion-sensors.md

 Android smartphones grant websites access to the [deviceorientation](https://developer.mozilla.org/en-US/docs/Web/API/Window/deviceorientation_event) and the [devicemotion](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicemotion_event) events.

-Those events basically give information about the current smartphone motion data and rotation angels.
-This data comes from the built-in accelerometer, gyroscope, and compass built into mobile devices.
+Those events basically give information about real time smartphone motion data and rotation angels.
+This data comes from the built-in accelerometer, [gyroscope](https://en.wikipedia.org/wiki/Gyroscope) and compass from mobile devices.

 So if you are visiting this website from your Android mobile phone, you can see your device motion data in the box below.